pkmn/engine/src/lib/gen1/README.md

 species](https://pkmn.cc/bulba/Pok%C3%A9mon_species_data_structure_(Generation_I)) as the base stats of a species are already accounted for in the computed stats in the `Pokemon` structure and nothing in battle requires these to be recomputed.
-Similarly, Type is unnecessary to include as it is also already present in the `Pokemon` struct. `Specie.None` exists as a special sentinel value to indicate `null`. `Species.Data` is only included for testing and is not necessary for the actual engine implementation, outside of `Species.CHANCES` which is required as the base speed / 2 of the species is necessary for computing critical hit probability.
+Similarly, Type is unnecessary to include as it is also already present in the `Pokemon` struct. `Species.None` exists as a special sentinel value to indicate `null`. `Species.Data` is only included for testing and is not necessary for the actual engine implementation, outside of `Species.CHANCES` which is required as the base speed / 2 of the species is necessary for computing critical hit probability.